-Deferred assessments were recorded for the unearned portion of payments received from various taxing entities for services provided by the District.
+Deferred assessments in the amount of \$505,530 were recorded as of December 31, 2022, for the unearned portion of payments received from various taxing entities for services provided by the District.
 Assessments are billed to the taxing authorities in advance of each calendar quarter.
-A portion of the first assessments for the 2022 budgetary year were received in December 2021 from all but three taxing authorities.
+A portion of the first assessments for the 2023 budgetary year were received in December 2022 from all but two taxing authorities.